Revision of the Copyright Law

 History of the discussion on this issue

-In the last year, there were two reasons for not submitting this bill: (1) there was a growing concern that the daily use of the Internet by the people would diminish, and (2) cartoonists argued that the scope of illegalization was too broad.
+In the last year, there were two reasons for not submitting this Revision of the Copyright Law: (1) there was a growing concern that the daily use of the Internet by the people would diminish, and (2) cartoonists argued that the scope of illegalization was too broad.

 Since then, we have carefully listened to the opinions of the public and discussed the issue.